American Revolutionary War: Casualties and losses

 The total loss of life throughout the conflict is largely unknown.
 As was typical in wars of the era, diseases such as smallpox claimed more lives than battle.
-Between 1775 and 1782, a smallpox epidemic broke out throughout North America, killing an estimated 130,000 among all its populations during those years.
-Historian Joseph Ellis suggests that Washington's decision to have his troops inoculated against the disease was one of his most important decisions.
+Between 1775 and 1782, a smallpox epidemic throughout North America killed an estimated 130,000.
+Historian Joseph Ellis suggests that Washington having his troops inoculated against the disease was one of his most important decisions.

-Up to 70,000 American Patriots died during active military service.
+More than 25,000 Patriots died during active military service.
 Of these, approximately 6,800 were killed in battle, while at least 17,000 died from disease.
 The majority of the latter died while prisoners of war of the British, mostly in the prison ships in New York Harbor.
 The number of Patriots seriously wounded or disabled by the war has been estimated from 8,500 to 25,000.

 The French suffered 2,112 killed in combat in the United States.
-The Spanish lost a total of 124 killed and 247 wounded in West Florida.
+The Spanish lost 124 killed and 247 wounded in West Florida.

 A British report in 1781 puts their total Army deaths at 6,046 in North America (1775–1779).
-Approximately 7,774 Germans died in British service in addition to 4,888 deserters; of the former, it is estimated 1,800 were killed in combat.
+Approximately 7,774 Germans died in British service in addition to 4,888 deserters; among those labeled German deserters, however, it is estimated that 1,800 were killed in combat.

 Legacy

-The American Revolution established the United States with its numerous civil liberties and set an example to overthrow both monarchy and colonial governments.
-The United States has the world's oldest written constitution, and the constitutions of other free countries often bear a striking resemblance to the US Constitution, often word-for-word in places.
-It inspired the French, Haitian, Latin American Revolutions, and others into the modern era.
+The American Revolution set an example to overthrow both monarchy and colonial governments.
+The United States has the world's oldest written constitution, which was used as a model in other countries, sometimes word-for-word.
+The Revolution inspired revolutions in France, Haiti, Latin America, and elsewhere.